 2. to assist in the promotion of research, language development and effective verbal and written communication in a multilingual society, for example, in matters relating to language planning and policy, education policy and liaison with other organisations with similar interests.

-The South African Journal of African Languages is also published in association with ALASA.
+The South African Journal of African Languages is published in association with ALASA.
 Follow the link to NISC's site for the latest edition.